 Step 2 Now select set-up, installation, update or similar option.
 If you’re asked for a password the default code is usually 1234 or 0000.

 Step 3 Now select the ‘first time installation’ option (sometimes called ‘factory reset’, ‘full retune’ or ‘default settings’).
 Press ‘OK’ if your equipment asks if it is OK to delete existing channels.
 This will clear your existing settings and find the new channel line-up.
 If prompted then save the channels that are found.

 Depending on your TV equipment you may need to reset channel favourites and any scheduled recordings.

 Further information on retuning is available from the Freeview Advice Line on freephone 0808 100 0288.

-Carrying out a full retune on your Freeview TV or box should restore your channels in most cases.
+Carrying out a full retune on your Freeview TV or box should restore your channels.
 However, in some cases you may need a new aerial to continue watching all available services.
 For more information or help with this call the Freeview Advice Line on freephone 0808 100 0288.
-Support may be available where a new aerial is required.
+You may be eligible for free in-home support, including aerial work if needed.